CyberCat-Institute/CyberCat-Institute.github.io/_posts/2024-02-06-passive-inference-compositional.md

 $$ \mathbb P_{\varphi; \psi} [z \mid x] = \int \mathbb P_\varphi [y \mid x] \cdot \mathbb P_\psi [z \mid y] \, dy $$

 This formula is sometimes given the unnecessarily fancy name [Chapman-Kolmogorov equation](https://en.wikipedia.org/wiki/Chapman%E2%80%93Kolmogorov_equation).
-If we represent kernels by stochastic matrices then this is exactly matrix multiplication; if they are Gaussian tensors then it's a similar but slightly more complicated operation.
+If we represent kernels by stochastic matrices, then this is exactly matrix multiplication; if they are Gaussian tensors, then it's a similar but slightly more complicated operation.
 Doing exact probability for anything more complicated is extremely hard in practice because of the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).

-If we represent kernels by Monte Carlo funtions then composition is literally just function composition, which is extremely convenient.
+If we represent kernels by Monte Carlo funtions, then composition is literally just function composition, which is extremely convenient.
 That is, we can just send particles through a chain of functions and they'll come out with the right distribution - this fact is basically what the term "Monte Carlo" actually means.

 A special case of this is an ordinary (non-conditional) probability distribution, which can be usefully thought of as a Markov kernel whose domain is a single point.
 Given a distribution $\mathbb P_\pi [x]$ and a kernel $\mathbb P_\varphi [y \mid x]$ we can obtain a distribution $\pi; \varphi$ on $y$, known as the *pushforward distribution*, by integrating out $x$: